Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 At the end of this chapter, I would like to end it with the part I liked the most in the chapter, which is the question of **when is the design good enough and stop developing and improving?**

 _Sometimes you just have to stop designing because you run out of time... or money... and sometimes you just have to recognize you’ve done a good enough job to move on.
-Spending hours trying to write “`perfect software`” is a waste of time; spending lots of time writing great software and then moving on, is sure to win you more work, big promotions, and loads of cash and accolades_ Page 274.
+Spending hours trying to write “`perfect software`” is a waste of time; spending lots of time writing great software and then moving on, is sure to win you more work, big promotions, and loads of cash and accolades_.

-it's hard to know when to stop, but we can say in general if our software does what it is supposed to do, it has a flexible and cohesive design, and customers are happy with it. we will be ready to move on to a new project.
+It's hard to know when to stop, but we can say in general if our software does what it is supposed to do, it has a flexible and cohesive design, and customers are happy with it. we will be ready to move on to a new project.

 ---